Sathwik1729/Generative_AI_healthcare_project/Generative_AI_healthcare_project/final_simple_version/README.md

    - Update Streamlit: `pip install --upgrade streamlit`
    - Clear cache: Delete `.streamlit` folder

-## 📞 Support

-For questions or issues:
-- Check the troubleshooting section
-- Review the code comments for implementation details
-- Ensure all dependencies are properly installed

 ---

 **⚠️ Medical Disclaimer**: This application is intended for educational and research purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified healthcare providers with any questions regarding medical conditions.

-**Built with ❤️ for healthcare accessibility and education**